EchoMAV/docs/docs/compile_l4t_orin.md

 So buckle up and let's get started.

 ### Download and Setup Necessary Files

 Note that you will need to create an NVIDIA developer account and login to download, so if you do not have a developer account please [set that up](https://developer.nvidia.com/login) before proceeding.
-Next you will need to download three packages from Nvidia: [Driver Package (BSP), Sample Root Filesystem and Driver Package (BSP) Sources](https://developer.nvidia.com/embedded/jetson-linux-r3541).
+Next you will need to download three packages from Nvidia: [Driver Package (BSP), Sample Root Filesystem and Driver Package (BSP) Sources](https://developer.nvidia.com/embedded/jetson-linux-r363).

-> These instructions were developed using Jetson Linux 35.4.1, but generally we recommend you download the latest available.
+> These instructions were developed using Jetson Linux 36.3.

 The files to download are highlighted in blue below:
 ![l4t_downloads_orin](assets/l4t_downloads_orin.png)